Pumpkins are more than Halloween decorations!

-Never grow cucumbers and pumpkins together they are not good sleeping companions.
-They will cross pollinate as they are family and you will end up with not great pumpkins or cucumbers.
+Never grow cucumbers and pumpkins together as they are not good garden bed companions.
+They will cross-pollinate as they are family and you will end up with not great pumpkins or cucumbers.

-- press your nail in the skin if it resists puncture (should be hard), it is ripe
+- Press your nail in the pumpkin skin and if it resists puncture (should be hard), it is ripe.

-- if your pumpkin makes a hollow sound its ripe
+- If your pumpkin makes a hollow sound it is ripe.

-- make sure the vine that is attached to the pumpkin has died and turned brown and woody
+- Make sure the vine stem attached to the pumpkin has died and turned brown and woody.

-- if you are storing a bought pumpkin buy one with a firm stem attached
+- If you intend storing a bought pumpkin, buy one with a firm stem attached.

 - Do not worry about frost on the pumpkins.
-The frost kills the vine and hardened the pumpkin so it keeps better.
+The frost kills the vine and hardens the pumpkin so it keeps better.

-- If your growing season is finished they will still ripen and colour up off the vine if placed in a warm sunny spot.
+- If your growing season is finished, the pumpkins will still ripen and colour up off the vine if placed in a warm sunny spot.